tylerharter/cs301-projects/spring19/lab13/README.md

 <img src="columns.png">

-Note that both coefficients need to be multiplied by something (that's just what the `lstsq` function expects), so we have a dummy column containing just ones.
-As you can see, we're trying to relate the `y` column Series (output) to a `DataFrame` of values (inputs) from which we want to estimate `y`.
+Note that the coefficients (even the one for the line's intercept) need to be multiplied by a column (that's just what the `lstsq` function expects), so we have a dummy column containing just ones for `n`.
+As you can see, we're trying to relate the `y` column Series (an output) to a `DataFrame` of values (the inputs) from which we want to estimate `y`.

 Let's add the dummy column to our `trees` DataFrame and pull out the inputs and output: